 The purpose of the Fund was to provide welfare support to brethren and their families experiencing financial distress and in subsequent years, the early 1900’s, the establishment of a broad scholarship program and general community charitable grants.

 In 1989 during the Centenary of the United Grand Lodge of Victoria, The Freemasons Public Charitable Foundation was formed.
 By June 1991, donations and bequests had lifted the capital to $227,000.
 Some years later a gift of $3 million, bequeathed from the estate of Most Worshipful Brother Reg Gregory, Past Grand Master 1978-80 ensured an increase to community grants was possible.
-The Foundation was registered as a public charitable trust as a tax deductible charity and similarly to the Board of Benevolence, by prudent investment of capital and gifts made to it, the corpus grew to in excess of $9 million.
+The Foundation was registered as a public charitable trust as a tax deductible charity and similarly to the Board of Benevolence, by the prudent investment of capital and gifts made to it, the corpus grew to in excess of $9 million.
 Donations by the Foundation, by law, could only be made to tax deductible gift recipients.

 The Foundation acted totally independently from Freemasons Victoria.